vinaybommana/show_me_the_word/README.md

 # show me the word
-a simple program to show an english word every 40 seconds in the notifications
+a simple program to show an english word every 40 seconds in the notifications\\

+Add this line to your bashrc or zshrc

+`alias show='cd /path/to/Repository && python3 show_the_word.py'`